-Hey there!
-Today we have an overview discussion about creating your wedding website.
-While creating an entire website may sound a little intimidating at first, I promise – this is a really fun way to communicate with your guests and stay organized.
+Hi friend!
+Thanks so much for joining me for a quick & easy review of exactly how to create your wedding website.
+I know, creating an entire website may sound a little intimidating.
+I promise – this is a really fun and EASY way to communicate with your guests throughout your engagement.
 Let’s dive in!

 So, why do we need a wedding website?